-Clarke Energy Limited started trading in the mid-1980’s as Marine Manpower (Services) Limited, to provide spare parts world-wide to users of marine, industrial and locomotive diesel engines.
-The company at that time was based in Aintree near Liverpool Jim Clarke joined the Company in 1989 at which time the Company was in financial difficulty.
-By 1992 he had turned the company around, from a total staff of 4 to around 40 and a turnover of approximately £0.5 to £4m.
+Clarke Energy started trading in 1989, providing spare parts world-wide to users of marine, industrial and locomotive diesel engines.
+The company at that time was based in Aintree near Liverpool and was head by Jim Clarke.
+By 1992 the company had grown to 40 people and had an increasing turnover.
 In 1992 new purpose built premises were purchased at Unity Grove, Knowsley Business Park in Liverpool.

-The company has continued to grow and now provides employment for a workforce of over 650 across ten countries around the world.
-The Clarke Group, consisting of Clarke Energy and Clarke Telecom, is a leading solutions company for gas power generation and telecommunications.
-The Clarke Group Headquarters, ‘Power House’, is situated in Knowsley Industrial Park, Merseyside.
+The company has continued to grow and now provides employment for a workforce of over 1,000 across seventeen countries globally.
+The company moved to its international headquarters, ‘Power House’, in 2000 which are situated in Knowsley Business Park near Liverpool.

 The Clarke Energy of today has transformed dramatically since Jim Clarke first took a controlling stake in the company.
 Jim set about restructuring what was at that time a diesel engine spare parts and service business.
 The first few years saw many changes, which eventually led to Jim taking complete ownership.
-A key milestone came in 1995 when the company was appointed as the exclusive UK distributor for Jenbacher – now one of the world’s leading manufacturers of gas-powered reciprocating engines and co-generation units.
-This was largely thanks to the company’s strong service based operation and enviable reputation for top quality, reliable and accountable customer service.
+A key milestone came in 1995 when the company was appointed as the exclusive UK distributor for Jenbacher.
+Jenbacher was acquired by GE in 2003 and is one of the world’s leading manufacturers of reciprocating engines and co-generation units.
+Clarke Energy’s ongoing successful relationship with GE is company’s approach to delivering quality engineered facilities supported by a strong service based operation.
+The company has a reputation for integrity along with top quality, reliable and accountable customer service.

 Ongoing global expansion